tethysplatform/tethys/docs/tethys_portal/configuration.rst

     * **SOCIAL_AUTH_HYDROSHARE_KEY**: Key for authenticating with HydroShare using their OAuth2 service.
 See :ref:`social_auth_hydroshare` OAuth2 Setup.
     * **SOCIAL_AUTH_HYDROSHARE_SECRET**: Secret for authentication with HydroShare using their OAuth2 service.
 See :ref:`social_auth_hydroshare` OAuth2 Setup.

-  * **ANALYTICS_CONFIGS**: the Django Analytical configuration settings for enabling analytics services on the Tethys Portal (see: `Enabling Services - Django Analytical <https://django-analytical.readthedocs.io/en/latest/install.html#enabling-the-services>`_.
+  * **ANALYTICS_CONFIG**: the Django Analytical configuration settings for enabling analytics services on the Tethys Portal (see: `Enabling Services - Django Analytical <https://django-analytical.readthedocs.io/en/latest/install.html#enabling-the-services>`_.
 The following is a list of settings for some of the supported services that can be enabled.

     * CLICKMAP_TRACKER_ID
     * CLICKY_SITE_ID